xnephilim/blackfury/x/mint/README.md

 # Mint

-The `mint` module is responsible for creating tokens in a flexible way to reward validators, incentivize providing pool liquidity, provide funds for Quicksilver governance, and pay those who participate to the Quicksilver protocol.
+The `mint` module is responsible for creating tokens in a flexible way to reward validators, incentivize providing pool liquidity, provide funds for Blackfury governance, and pay those who participate to the Blackfury protocol.

 The module is also responsible for reducing the token creation and distribution by a set period until it reaches its maximum supply (see `reduction_factor` and `reduction_period_in_epochs`)